DIPlib/diplib/changelogs/diplib_3.2.0.md

 - The `dip::StructuringElement` class was exposed to Python as `dip.SE` (to make typing easier).
 It is now exposed as `dip.StructuringElement`, with `dip.SE` an alias for backwards compatibility (and for less typing).

+- Added some constructor overloads and implicit conversions that make it much easier to work with pixel sizes.

 (See also changes to *DIPlib*.)

 ### Bug fixes